ComputationalIntelligenceGroup/MultiMap-documentation/MapExtension.md

 ![picture](images/rightbutton.png)

-In the side of the layers it is possible too, clicking right button, and appears the same options excepting the colour.
+In the side of the layers it is possible too, clicking right button, and appears the same options excepting the color.

 ![picture](images/rightclicklayers.png)